yuxiangw/autodp/README.md

 Follow the standard practice.
 Fork the repo, create a branch, develop the edit and send a pull request.
 One of the maintainers are going to review the code and merge the PR.
 Alternatively, please feel free to creat issues to report bugs, provide comments and suggest new features.

 At the moment, contributions to examples, tutorials, as well as the RDP of currently unsupported mechanisms are most welcome (add them to ```RDP_bank.py```)!
-Please explain clearly what the contribution is about and attach/cite papers whenever appropriate.
+Please explain clearly what the contribution is about in the PR and attach/cite papers whenever appropriate.